Home - Book Preview

 She set the pen down.

 "I will," Quinn said.
-"Thank you."
+"Thank you. "

 He found his homeroom with three minutes to spare.

-So far, so good.
-He could work with recognizable.
+So far, so could work with recognizable.

 Two hours later.